Katelyn Harrison-Speer, Graduate Student Therapist.

 Dancers, Yogis, Artists, and Sensitive Souls

-Highly Empathic or Emotionally Intuitive Individuals
+Highly Empathic Individuals

-Examples of the Therapy Goals I Support
+Examples of the Therapy Goals I Support.

 In our work together, your goals are the heart of the process—and they can be as unique as you are.
 Whether you’re just starting therapy or returning after time away, I’m here to support you with care, flexibility, and a focus on what matters most to you.